To save this video and more, Download the Tastemade App

 Add the tempered gelatin to the rest of the cheesecake batter stirring immediately after it has been added.

 Fold in the mango chunks.
-The chunks should be 1 cm cubes.
+The chunks should be 1 centimeter cubes.
 This recipe is great using fresh mango, but if you prefer to leave the mango chunks out, you could replace them with fresh raspberries, strawberries or peaches.

 Pour the filling into the springform pan and dollop with the mango pulp.